 Subsequent Reorganization or Change in the Tax Status of the Business.
 If the business is being terminated because the owner wishes to do business under a different type of entity (such as converting a sole proprietorship to an S corporation), special issues might need to be addressed.
 For instance, when an S corporation terminates its election and becomes a C corporation, adverse tax consequences often result.
 Likewise if the shareholders of a C corporation elect to have it taxed as an S corporation, it may be subject to adverse tax consequences requiring the corporation to be subject to various entity level taxes that can be significant.
 Also, certain assets of the business may not be transferable; for example, a contract that the business has entered into might or might not be transferable if the business is terminated and reorganized.
 Many other issues could arise when a business is terminated and begun again under a different form of organization.
-Although generally speaking an owner is permitted to change the form of his or her business at any time, a business owner is advised to seek professional assistance when considering changing the form of his or her business to avoid unintended consequences.
+Although generally speaking an owner is permitted to change the form of his or her business at any time, a business to avoid unintended consequences.